 Sign up for your free account HERE.

-Meera created an Email Marketing Template Stash and it is SO worth the small investment to help you grow your email list and keep your readers coming back for more.
+Kate (email guru) Doster created an amazing Email Template Set and it is SO worth the small investment to help you grow your email list and keep your readers coming back for more.

 Blogging Mistake #3 – No Photos or Visual Interest

 Not only does your information have to be good, but it also needs to look good!
 Meaning, don’t just write one big block of text and expect people to gobble it up.

 If there are not enough images to break up all the text, even if your content is good, your readers are going to get bored.

 Especially on mobile view.
 Remember that on mobile view, your text gets condensed vertically.
 So what seems like a reasonable length paragraph on desktop, may seem long, boring, and too wordy on your reader’s phone.